abdullahahsann/VideoEnhancementForSurviellance/README.md

 *This is, for the moment, 40% implementation of the project for my BCS in Computer Science's Final Year Project.*
 *As of now it includes the Dehazer-Model, LLE-Model along with a simple Desktop Application (coded in pyQt) in which the model has been implemented along with an open-cv simple object detection model*

+The project is a combined effort of mine and my group mates: Adil Shamim and Auzair Ahmed.

 *UPDATE Oct 2021: Low light enhancement model added.
 Readme will be updated with test results and credits.*

 ## Table of Contents